 E-A-T stands for Expertise, Authoritativeness, and Trustworthiness.

-E-A-T is a concept from the Google Search Quality Evaluator Guidelines (QRG) that are used by Search Quality Raters to provide feedback to Google to improve the Search experience.
+E-A-T is a concept from the Google Search Quality Evaluator Guidelines (QRG) that is used by Search Quality Raters to provide feedback to Google to improve the Search experience.

 This article will cover E-A-T in-depth and provide answers to important questions surrounding SEO, ranking, algorithms, and user experience as it relates to the Google Search Quality Evaluator Guidelines and E-A-T (Including an in-depth checklist).

 Table of Contents: